ShaddGallegos/RHTI/README.md

   * Self-service it... simplified
   * Remote command execution
   * Comprehensive rest api and tower cli tool
-  * Role Based Access Controll
+  * Role Based Access Control
-  * LDAP, AD, and other authentication intergrations
+  * LDAP, AD, and other authentication integration
   * Made easy config for your logging aggragator